vinay-sikarwar/cricket_website/README.md

-# XYZ Organization - Cricket-Tournament Website
+# RJ Organization - Cricket-Tournament Website

 ## Project Overview
 This project is a dynamic and interactive website developed for XYZ Organization, a sports organization that conducts cricket tournaments in various formats.
 The website is designed to be visually engaging, reflecting the spirit of cricket, while offering a smooth user experience with cricket-themed elements.